ewanld/pg_formulas/README.md

 | sync_direction | Allowed values: 'BASE_TO_SUB' to propagate changes unidirectionally from the base table to the sub-tables ; 'BASE_TO_SUB' to propagate changes unidirectionally from the sub-tables table to the base table.

 Example:
-Given the following two tables:
+Given the following two tables Bike and Car, we would like to synchronize data to a Vehicle table cointaining data from both tables:

 <table>
     <thead>